Âé¶¹ÊÓÆµ

 GSO awardee in Developing Skilled Future Leaders in Strengthening Health and Social Systems (2024)

-As a Global Skills Opportunity (GSO) awardee, Sheri will be traveling to Kosovo to work with the Evidence Synthesis Group (ESG).
-During her internship, Sheri will contribute to research projects focused on improving health systems for residents and healthcare professionals in Kosovo.
-She looks forward to gaining hands-on experience in evidence synthesis research, deepening her understanding of health systems in low-income countries, and enhancing her cultural competency.
+As a Global Skills Opportunity (GSO) awardee, Sheri travelled to Kosovo to work with the Evidence Synthesis Group (ESG).
+During her internship, Sheri contributed to research projects focused on improving health systems for residents and healthcare professionals in Kosovo.
+She gained hands-on experience in evidence synthesis research, deepening her understanding of health systems in low-income countries, and enhancing her cultural competency.
 Sheri plans to apply these insights and her expanded global perspective to her future career as a biostatistician, contributing to evidence-based public health initiatives worldwide.

 Contact information